Gpython20/mastermind-1/README.md

 ## Limitations
 This is a simple implementation so its several limitations for example the key of the games ids on the database is an int so thats the number of games can be played.
 This can be improved.

+The API is designed for basic gameplay 4 spaces, 6 colors and 8 chances but can be easly modified for other play options.

 Another limitation is that no security has been implementated.